 Author contribution

-Ghislain Picard designed the snow optical measurements and participated in the 2015 campaign along with Gauthier Verin who sampled the 2015 and 2016 snow-related measurements.
+Ghislain Picard and Laurent Arnaud designed the snow optical measurements.
+Ghislain Picard participated in the 2015 campaign along with Gauthier Verin who performed the 2015 and 2016 snow-related measurements.

 Anda Vladoiu, Caroline Sevigny and Dany Dumont deployed and Marie-Noëlle Houssais added her contribution to the analysis of the Self-Contained Autonomous MicroProfiler (SCAMP) on 23 June 2016 and quality-controlled, processed, analyzed and interpreted the data.